 Role of Independent Compensation Consultant.
-The Compensation Committee has engaged Pearl Meyer & Partners LLP, or Pearl Meyer, since 2008 as its independent outside compensation consultant, to advise it and develop an executive compensation strategy, to assess the competitiveness of our executive compensation and to provide recommendations with respect to both the levels and structure of compensation for our executives.
-Pearl Meyer assessed the competitiveness of executive compensation through comparisons with peer groups and survey sources while additionally assessing our performance to ensure compensation levels were appropriately tied to performance.
-During early fiscal 2015, Pearl Meyer advised the Compensation Committee on compensation matters for all officers and directors and met with the Compensation Committee in executive session without the presence of management, as requested by the Compensation Committee.
-Pearl Meyer did not perform services for the Company that were unrelated to Compensation Committee matters during fiscal 2015.
+The Compensation Committee has engaged Aon Consulting, Inc., through its Radford subdivision, or Radford, since October 2016 as its independent outside compensation consultant to advise it and develop an executive compensation strategy, to assess the competitiveness of our executive compensation and to provide recommendations with respect to both the levels and structure of compensation for our executives.
+In fiscal 2018, Radford assessed the competitiveness of executive compensation through comparisons with peer groups and survey sources while additionally assessing our performance to ensure compensation levels were appropriately tied to performance.
+During early fiscal 2018, Radford advised the Compensation Committee on compensation matters for all officers and directors and met with the Compensation Committee in executive session without the presence of management, as requested by the Compensation Committee.
+Radford did not perform services for our company that were unrelated to Compensation Committee matters during fiscal 2018.

-The Compensation Committee regularly reviews the services provided by its compensation advisers and believes that Pearl Meyer is independent in providing executive compensation consulting services.
-The

-Committee conducted a specific review of its relationship with Pearl Meyer in fiscal 2015 and determined that Pearl Meyer's work for the Compensation Committee did not raise any conflicts of interest, consistent with the guidance provided under the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, and by the SEC and the Nasdaq Global Select Market.
+The Compensation Committee regularly reviews the services provided by its compensation advisers and believes that Radford is independent in providing executive compensation consulting services.
+The Committee conducted a specific review of its relationship with Radford in fiscal 2018 and determined that its work for the Compensation Committee did not raise any conflicts of interest, consistent with the guidance provided under the Dodd-Frank Wall Street Reform and Consumer Protection Act, or the Dodd-Frank Act, and by the SEC and the Nasdaq Global Select Market.
 The Compensation Committee continues to monitor the independence of its compensation consultant and any conflicts of interest related to services thereby on a periodic basis.

-Benchmarking.
-Because the overall structure and philosophy of our fiscal 2015 executive compensation program was generally consistent with our fiscal 2013 and fiscal 2014 programs and in an effort to save costs, the Compensation Committee utilized the peer group developed in fiscal 2013 with the assistance of Pearl Meyer for the review and determination of our fiscal 2015 executive compensation packages.
+Compensation Analysis.
+Because the overall structure and philosophy of our fiscal 2018 executive compensation program was consistent with our fiscal 2017 program, the Compensation Committee determined that the peer group developed in January 2017 remained appropriate for fiscal 2018 compensation decisions, and updated the peer group company financial information and survey data, with the assistance of Radford, for the review and determination of our fiscal 2018 executive compensation packages.

-In April 2013, the Compensation Committee reviewed the compensation levels of our executive officers against compensation levels at peer group companies that were selected based on the following criteria:
+In May 2018, the Compensation Committee reviewed the compensation levels of our executive officers against compensation levels at peer group companies that were selected in January 2017 based on the following criteria: